-A source of simple Banach spaces comes from considering a Cartesian space with the norm:
+A source of simple Banach spaces comes from considering a Cartesian space (or where is the normed field) with the norm:

 where (this doesn’t strictly make sense for , but taking the limit as we arrive at the formula ).